callumflack/lend-first/_posts/2017-05-02-how-do-banks-calculate-interest.markdown

 ---
-title: How do Banks Calculate Interest
+title: How do Banks calculate interest
 date: 2017-05-02 13:48:00 +10:00
 categories:
 - tips